jogolden/ps4debug/README.md

 This is an SDK for PlayStation 4 kernels!
+Support for 5.05 only right now!
 Created by Alexandro Sanchez Bach and maintained by golden